top of page

 Apr 1713 min read

-Forum Notes 15 April
+Adult Services Forum 15 April

 This month's Community Social Care & Wellbeing Forum focused on Adult Services looking at the increasing complexity of adult mental health needs, ongoing gaps in support for unpaid carers, and potential changes to adult social care.
 It also shared updates on the rollout of Community Outreach Hubs, promoted upcoming local events and training opportunities, highlighted new social policy reports on fuel poverty and food insecurity, and outlined wider strategic developments shapi

-Apr 1712 min read
+Apr 1711 min read

 SLCVO Blog 10 April